 Besides the basic minor and major chords, the next most common chord type a guitarist would come across would be (7th) seventh chords.
-Basically, seventh chords are comprised of 4 notes and are similarly structured like the major and minor chords.
+Basically, seventh chords are comprised of 4 notes and are similarly structured to the major and minor chords.

 Perhaps the toughest part in learning seventh chords lies in the fact that there are currently no standardized methods in writing them.
 In my personal experience, I had come across different forms in which the chords are written in tabs, song books and chord dictionaries.